 While many companies realize significant savings when first transitioning to Shared Services, uncovering additional savings opportunities can be a challenge without the proper focus.
 One attribute of many successful Shared Services operations is a well-established Process Improvement program that is ingrained into the culture of the operation.
-The topic of process improvement remains as one of the most popular in the world of Shared Services, and for good reason.
+The topic of process improvement remains one of the most popular in the world of Shared Services, and for good reason.
 The strong performance results companies have experienced have been impressive and, for many, having an active Process Improvement program has been a significant factor in achieving superior results.

 iPollingTM Results Review

-Peeriosity’s iPollingTM was used recently to provide insights to how Peeriosity member companies were using performance improvement methodologies in Shared Services, with a drill down to the specific tools that are most commonly used.
+Peeriosity’s iPollingTM was used recently to provide insights into how Peeriosity member companies were using performance improvement methodologies in Shared Services, with a drill down to the specific tools that are most commonly used.
 The results indicate that 65% of Peeriosity member companies are using a combination of Lean and Six Sigma, with an additional 19% primarily using the Lean methodology only, with the balance of 19% using either a range of formal or less formal methods.

 Regarding the specific tools used, 53% of Peeriosity member companies indicate that value stream mapping is the most helpful.
-For 27% of member companies, developing and reporting on specific KPI’s has created the greatest impact, with 13% selecting brainstorming as the most helpful specific tool.
+For 27% of member companies, developing and reporting on specific KPIs has created the greatest impact, with 13% selecting brainstorming as the most helpful specific tool.
 Here are the details:

 A few of the comments from members include: